tylerjl/linode-docs/docs/tools-reference/configuration-management-with-puppet.md

         managehome => true,
     }

-`'ensure'` tells puppet to make sure the user is there, and `'managehome'` indicates puppet should make sure the users home directory is present and configured with the right permissions.
+`'ensure'` tells puppet to make sure the user is there, and `'managehome'` indicates puppet should make sure the user's home directory is present and configured with the right permissions.
 Then tell puppet to apply the manifest:

     sudo puppet apply /etc/puppet/manifests/site.pp

 You'll notice output indicating that puppet has created the user.
 Try executing `ls /home/` to see if a home directory for `alice` has been created.

 We have a user on our system managed by puppet!
 What if we want to change something about the user later on?
-If we edit the existing manifest to add an option for the type, puppet will find the existing user and only make the changes needed.
+If we edit the existing manifest to add an option for the user resource, puppet will find the existing user and only make the changes needed.
 In this example, we'll add the `'password'` attribute (this is a `crypt`-hashed password for the string `'hunter2'`):

     user { 'alice':
         ensure => 'present',